 This topical/seminar component of each meeting is also open to members of the CSUN Network of Departmental International Liaisons that wish to attend.

-The second half of the meeting will be an advisory discussion of new CSUN international proposals/initiatives/ideas as described below in the charge.
+The second half of the meeting will be an advisory discussion identifying and profiling the University's strengths, distinctiveness and areas for develop in education, research activities, and creative programs that are globally focused as described above in the charge.

 Communication and consultation between meetings will be done via digital options.